-“Seventeen Years at War: A Conversation with General Stanley McChrystal,” will include an audience Q&A. This Terry Sanford Distinguished Lecture will take place from 5-6:15 p.m. in the Sanford School of Public Policy’s Fleishman Commons.
-Parking is available in the Bryan Center parking garage.
+The Terry Sanford Distinguished Lecture, “Seventeen Years at War: A Conversation with Gen. Stanley McChrystal,” will take place in the Sanford School of Public Policy’s Fleishman Commons, 5-6:15 p.m., and will include an audience Q&A. Parking is available for a fee in the Bryan Center Visitor Deck.

-“Few military figures have had a more profound effect on the Global War on Terror -- America’s response to 9/11 -- than has had retired Gen. Stan McChrystal,” said Peter Feaver, political science professor at Duke.
+“Few military figures have had a more profound effect on the global war on terror -- America’s response to 9/11 -- than has had retired Gen. Stan McChrystal,” said Peter Feaver, a political science professor at Duke.
 “As we reflect on 17-plus years of responding to 9/11, we are fortunate to have someone with his experience and insight to stimulate our thinking.”

 McChrystal founded the McChrystal Group in 2011 to help businesses and global Fortune 1000 companies across sectors improve performance by challenging the hierarchical, command and control approach to organizational management.
 He sits on a variety of boards, many related to his military service, and serves as a senior fellow at Yale University’s Jackson Institute for Global Affairs.

-The Triangle Center on Terrorism and Homeland Security brings counterterrorism leaders to Duke for the commemoration of 9/11 every September.
-Judith Kelley, dean of the Sanford School of Public Policy, will introduce McChrystal.
+The Triangle Center on Terrorism and Homeland Security brings counterterrorism leaders to Duke for the commemoration of 9/11 each year.
+McChrystal’s talk was previously scheduled for September 2018 but was postponed due to adverse weather.